 Box 3.
-Data Request Risk Rating
+Data Request Risk Rating (Indicative content)

 Descriptor Green/ Low Amber/ Moderate Red/ High Previous Select one of: Select one of: Select one of: dealings?
 Yes.
 Met all contractual Yes; previous dealings.
-Yes: One or more serious obligations for data use, Met contractual breaches of contract or attribution, data security arrangements but minor repeated breaches of and outputs and acted in deviations from PIONEER contractual obligations accordance with PIONEER guiding principles (for guiding principles example, open access) Or: Or: No serious breach of No previous dealings and Or: contract and no repeated considered high risk of No previous dealings but breaches of contractual contractual breach considered low risk of obligations contractual breach Or:
+Yes: One or more serious obligations for data use, Met contractual breaches of contract or attribution, data security arrangements but minor repeated breaches of and outputs and acted in deviations from PIONEER contractual obligations accordance with PIONEER guiding principles (for guiding principles example, open access) Or:

-(add detail as needed) Or: No previous dealings but considered minor risk of contractual breach (add detail as needed) Previous serious contractual breach with other HDR-UK data provider (add detail as needed) Data Use Summary Clear potential for patient, NHS, or societal benefit (add rationale) Potential for patient, NHS, or societal benefit (add rationale) No potential for patient, NHS, or societal benefit (add rationale) Data Description Data which is aggregated or highly unlikely to lead to patient identification Data which may have a realistic potential for identification (for example, in the case of rare diseases or through the combination of data requested).
-Data which has a realistic potential for identification because requestor holds an existing data set which may make identification possible. (add comment) (add comment) (add comment) Data security Provides evidence of data security measures which meet all requirements (add comment) Provides evidence of data security measures which meet most requirements with additional support (add comment) No evidence of data security or evidence to suggest risk of data breach (add comment) Potential for reputational risk to PIONEER or HDR-UK Low (add rationale) Moderate (add rationale) High (add rationale) Suggestion by PIONEER Team Suggestion to support data release Suggestion to support data release Suggestion not to support data release
+Or: No previous dealings but considered low risk of contractual breach (add detail as needed) Or: No serious breach of contract and no repeated breaches of contractual obligations Or: No previous dealings but considered minor risk of contractual breach (add detail as needed) No previous dealings and considered high risk of contractual breach Or: Previous serious contractual breach with other HDR-UK data provider (add detail as needed) Data Use Summary Clear potential for patient, NHS, or societal benefit (add rationale) Potential for patient, NHS, or societal benefit (add rationale) No potential for patient, NHS, or societal benefit (add rationale) Data Description Data which is aggregated or highly unlikely to lead to patient identification Data which may have a realistic potential for identification (for example, in the case of rare diseases or through the combination of data requested).
+Data which has a realistic potential for identification because requestor holds an existing data set which may make identification possible. (add comment) Data security (add comment) Provides evidence of data security measures which meet all requirements (add comment) (add comment) Provides evidence of data security measures which meet most requirements with additional support (add comment) No evidence of data security or evidence to suggest risk of data breach (add comment) Potential for reputational risk to PIONEER or HDR-UK Low (add rationale) Moderate (add rationale) High (add rationale) Suggestion by PIONEER Team Suggestion to support data release Suggestion to support data release Suggestion not to support data release